-To help you to earn more with TIQL we’ve produced this free guide to the markets and dates to watch this week.
-Financial markets can move a lot when economic news and similar announcements are made, and may provide some opportunities to trade.
+Helpful!
+That’s us.
+So to help you to earn more with TIQL we’re giving you this free guide to the markets and some key dates to watch this week.
+Economic news and announcements cause financial markets to move a lot, and may provide some opportunities to trade.

 Remember, you can earn some extra cash by inviting people to trade with TIQL.
-The very first time someone you invite makes a deposit of $5 of more, you will receive $1.
+You will receive $1 the very first time someone you invite makes a deposit of $5 of more.
 Whoever you invite also gets $1 USD to trade with; you can’t get better than that!
 You can keep earning as we pay you a percentage every time your supporters trade with TIQL.
-Get all the details here.

 Here are the main news events to look out for this week:

 Monday 16th October